This cucumber mojito recipe is a refreshing twist on the classic mojito cocktail. It’s everything you love about a mojito with an extra hint of fresh.

 Here’s the tip: you don’t have to strain out the muddled cucumber, but if you leave it, the cocktail becomes a bit pulpy and we preferred our cucumber mojito sans pulp!

-Cucumber mojito pitcher recipe:
+Mojito pitcher recipe:

 It’s a cinch to make a pitcher of these mojitos for easy serving when you have guests or if you just know you and your drinking partner are going to have a few!